 Industry is beset with challenges relating to logistics.
-Moving products is always a concern for manufacturers and distributors, and this concern is compounded in the case of very small, hard-to-manage products like granular fertilizer, silica and powders.
-If they are spilled or contaminated during transit, it can be very costly.
+Moving products is always a concern for manufacturers and distributors, and this concern is compounded in the case of very small, hard-to-manage products like granular fertilizer, silica, and powders.
+If they are spilled or contaminated during transit, it can be costly.
 Also, if the materials are hazardous, extra precautions must be made in order to prevent spills while they are transported.

-Dilute phase pressure systems can easily achieve a higher pressure differential (which is the difference in pressure between a pressurized enclosure and the natural pressure outside of the enclosure) than can most vacuum systems.
-Pressure-vacuum operation, which utilizes both methods, is useful for some conveying setups; railcar unloading is one example.
+Dilute phase pressure systems can easily achieve a higher pressure differential than can most vacuum systems (the pressure differential is the difference in pressure between a pressurized enclosure and the natural pressure outside of the enclosure).
+Pressure-vacuum operation, which utilizes both methods, is useful for some conveying setups (railcar unloading is one example).
 In pressure-vacuum railcar unloading, the contents of a railcar are removed with a vacuum and then forwarded to their destination by a blower.
-In every application conveyor system configurations are chosen based on the properties of the products that will be moved through the system.
+In every application, conveyor system configurations are chosen based on the properties of the products that will be moved through the system.
 Lower velocity bulk phase operation, for example, is often chosen for the transportation of highly abrasive products or for those prone to degradation, as they are less likely to cause damage or become damaged themselves when moved at low speeds.